Pinkcoin (PINK) Price Tops $0.0011

-Pinkcoin (CURRENCY:PINK) traded down 5.8% against the U.S. dollar during the twenty-four hour period ending at 23:00 PM ET on March 22nd.
-One Pinkcoin coin can now be purchased for $0.0011 or 0.00000018 BTC on major exchanges including Cryptopia, Cryptohub, Bittrex and SouthXchange.
-During the last seven days, Pinkcoin has traded 8.6% higher against the U.S. dollar.
-Pinkcoin has a market cap of $442,907.59 and $399.00 worth of Pinkcoin was traded on exchanges in the last day.
+Pinkcoin (CURRENCY:PINK) traded up 0.6% against the US dollar during the one day period ending at 8:00 AM ET on March 26th.
+One Pinkcoin coin can now be bought for $0.0011 or 0.00000017 BTC on major exchanges including Cryptopia, Cryptohub, SouthXchange and Bittrex.
+During the last seven days, Pinkcoin has traded 6.5% higher against the US dollar.
+Pinkcoin has a market cap of $469,260.48 and $107.00 worth of Pinkcoin was traded on exchanges in the last day.

 - Compound Coin (COMP) traded 0.1% higher against the dollar and now trades at $0.0001 or 0.00000001 BTC.